Piecewise Polynomial Regression of Tame Functions via Integer Programming: Background on tame geometry

-A set or function definable in some o-minimal structure is often simply referred to as \emph{tame} when the specific structure is not important.

-In recent years, the use of o-minimal structures have seen a surge in numerous fields.
+An o-minimal structure is a collection of certain subsets of $\bbR^m$ that are stable under a large number of operations.
+One of the key properties that it should have is that when considering one-dimensional sets, they are only given by \emph{finite} unions of intervals and points.
+The structure is furthermore closed under Boolean operations, e.g. taking closures, unions or complements, as well as under projections to lower-dimensional sets, and elementary operations such as addition, multiplication and composition.

+We use the words \emph{definable} and \emph{tame} interchangeably to refer to sets or functions that belong to a given o-minimal structure.
+Tame functions are in general nonsmooth and nonconvex, but the tameness properties still make it possible to have some control when studying the behaviour of these functions.
+The function class is also broad enough to entail most of the cases that would appear in applications in a vast number of fields.
+For example, in machine learning, most functions that would appear as activation functions in neural networks are tame.

+Due to the balance between being wild enough to include a large number of non-trivial applications while still being tame enough such that it is possible to derive qualitative results on their behaviour, the interest in tame functions has seen a recent surge in numerous fields.
 In mathematical optimization, this framework allowed showing results that had proved elusive, notably on the convergence to critical points or escaping of saddle points for various (sub)gradient descent algorithms \citep{davisStochasticSubgradientMethod2020,joszGlobalConvergenceGradient2023,bianchiStochasticSubgradientDescent2021}.

-Let us give some typical examples of o-minimal structures and the corresponding definable functions: \begin{example}[Semialgebraic structure] The semialgebraic sets form the simplest $o$-minimal structure.
-A \emph{semialgebraic set} in $\bbR^{\ndim}$ defines as a finite union of sets of the form
+\begin{example}[Analytic-exponential structure] Probably the most important o-minimal structure for applications is the one consisting of the analytic-exponential sets, which forms a structure typically denoted \Ranexp.
+An \emph{analytic-exponential set} in $\bbR^{\ndim}$ is defined as a finite union of sets of the form